 - Hold training sessions for staff and management to attend.

 - Address safety issues head-on.
 Talk to staff about safety concerns or workplace injuries.
 Similarly, celebrate small wins like injury-free milestones.

 Food Newsfeed offers more tips on promoting safety, from electrical safety to emergency equipment.

 6. Maintain Workers’ Compensation Insurance

 Your restaurant should carry an active workers’ compensation policy for the current payroll, including part-time and temporary or seasonal workers.
-Workers’ compensation insurance protects the employer in the event of a workplace injury, and covers medical costs for staff to get back on their feet.
+Workers’ compensation insurance is an essential piece of your restaurant insurance, and protects the employer in the event of a workplace injury, and covers medical costs for staff to get back on their feet.
 Make sure your business is covered to protect it from liability and possible non-compliance fines.